Greensand Country Oral History Archive – commissioned and produced by Greensand Country Landscape Partnership

 Doors open: 12:00 am

-Through the Oral History interviews we will be able to give a snapshot of the landscape, the people who live and work here and help show what Greensand Country is today.
-By collecting living memories, and building an Oral History Archive, we will be providing a fantastic resource for generations to come.
+The collected interviews give a snapshot of the landscape, the people who live and work here and help show what Greensand Country is today and what it means to so many.
+By collecting these living memories and building this Oral History Archive, we hope to bring the past to life and also provide a fantastic resource for generations to come.

 The Oral History Archive will be hosted on the Greensand Country website and then later preserved as part of the Bedfordshire Archives as a permanent resource.

-All of the interviews were led by volunteers from Greensand Country, specially trained for this project.
+All of the interviews were led by volunteers from Greensand Country, specially trained for this project through funding by Greensand Country Landscape Partnership.

-Following a call out for local voices in February 2021, our interviews began – all achieved by our team of volunteers.
-Due to Covid-19 restrictions all interviews were made remotely which was an incredible undertaking of both interviewer and interviewee.
+Following a call out for local voices our interviews began in February 2021.
+Due to Covid-19 restrictions all interviews were made remotely (via a specialist computer software) which was an incredible undertaking of both interviewer and interviewee.

-Paul Cox, Nigel Freestone, John Hele, Tim Kirk, Katie Knox, Liz McCartney, Martin Nellist, Kevin Panter, Andrew Phillips, John Scott, Mark Smith
+Paul Cox, Nigel Freestone, John Hele, Tim Kirk, Katie Knox, Liz McCartney, Martin Nellist, Kevin Panter, Andrew Phillips, John Scott, Pam Stone, Mark Smith and Ian Willis

 Interviews, Summaries and Research